magento/devdocs/src/guides/v2.4/extension-dev-guide/indexer-batch.md

 The batches size for `catalog_category_product`, `catalogpermissions_category`, `catalogpermissions_category` will be set for all product types.

-Batch size for `catalogsearch_fulltext` can be set different parameters.
+Batch size for `catalogsearch_fulltext` can be set using different parameters.

 * `partial_reindex` - represent how many product will be proceeded in partial reindex.
 * `elastic_save` - represent how many product will be saved as batch into Elastic.